caeksec/plainonly/README.md

 1. FIX combiner to work with multiple files ✔️
 2. ADD support for multiple files to be analyzed ✔️
 3. ADD support for files in a dir to be analyzed ✔️
-3. ADD support for the combiner to combine multiple files into one file (without breaking) | Maybe ⚠️
+3. ADD support for the combiner to combine multiple files into one file (without breaking) ✔️
-4. Optimize the script for larger files. | Right now its based on CPU and Hard Disk speed ⚠️
+4. Optimize the script for larger files. ✔️
-5. ADD support for other file formates. csv, zip, tar | Maybe if others use it for data aggr ⚠️
+5. ADD support for other file formates. csv, zip, tar | Maybe ⚠️
 6. Redo the script to be able to choose which to output.
-1) Emails, 2) Passwords | Should be fine for now ⚠️
+1) Emails, 2) Passwords| Maybe ⚠️
 ```